Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 The :code:`network_loss_data` provides the name of the :code:`.csv` file with network loss values for the simulation.
 Each column should be a plc/scada with rows being the loss values.
 If you want to only provide losses for some nodes, then you can do that and the remaining nodes will use the default value (none).
+Note that the plc name must be the same as in the :code:`.cpa` file, and the scada name must be 'scada'.

 An example would look like this :